Spencer (surname): Other countries and cultures

+Ireland: Spencer is an anglicized version of the Gaelic surname Mac Spealáin, meaning 'son of Spealáin.'
+Spealáin comes from the word speal, which means 'scythe.'
+It has many variations, including, Spenser, Spellane, Spillane, Spollin, Spelman and Spellman.

 German and Yiddish: Speiser – a steward.
 This is a derivative of the Middle High German spise, meaning food or supplies via the Old High German—in turn derived from Late Latin expe(n)sa (pecunia), or "(money) expended".

 Greek: Economos – the anglicised surname derived from the Greek oikonomos ("oi" in Greek pronounced as a long E.) Oiko- (English = ēco-) is a root meaning "house" in classical Greek.
 This surname has the same occupational derivation as Spencer but, like the surnames Stewart and Stuart, has a different etymology.
 The original meaning of oikonomos was a home owner but it evolved to mean estate manager, somebody who was responsible for all resources on the estate, a steward.
 Oikonomos was a medieval Eastern Roman title for somebody who was in charge of a project or institution; it is still used by the Greek Orthodox church.
 Over time the meaning of Oikonomos has evolved from "manager of resources" to "manager of money, a treasurer".